naderhen/flashpoint/README.md

 #### Forecast.io API
 This application utilizes the Forecast.io Weather API.
 For simplicity, I've manually included our API Key directly in the Express Server configuration.
 This should not be done in a real-life application.
 API Keys should be handled using your preferred secret management framework.

-Forecast.io provides 1000 free API calls per day, so please alert me if it requests to `/forecast` are failing for any reason.
-I most likely will need to bump up my quota.

 #### HTTP Proxying
 Because the Forecast.io API does not accept CORS Requests, we proxy all requests from our application through the Express server.
 You can see this very simply in `server.js`